Upstart wealth firms see evidence of their impact

 A snapshot of the growth revealed at the Reuters Global Wealth Management Summit in New York today:

-* Wealthfront.com, a provider of low-fee investment management aimed at tech-savvy millennials, born after 1981, recently crossed $1 billion in assets under management, achieving that feat in two years.
+* Wealthfront.com (wealthfront.com), a provider of low-fee investment management aimed at tech-savvy millennials, born after 1981, recently crossed $1 billion in assets under management, achieving that feat in two years.
 (Its closest cohort in the space, Betterment, now has $630 million under management.)

-* SigFig.com, which aggregates accounts and offers investing advice, but does not directly take in assets under management as its main service, tracks $200 billion.
+* SigFig.com (sigfig.com), which aggregates accounts and offers investing advice, but does not directly take in assets under management as its main service, tracks $200 billion.
 The company is on its way to tracking $1 trillion in the next year, said chief executive Mike Sha.

-* Hedgeable.com, which provides low-fee alternative investment products directly and has broad distribution on many traditional platforms such as Fidelity and TDAmeritrade AMTD.N, has $400 million in assets under management.
+* Hedgeable.com (hedgeable.com), which provides low-fee alternative investment products directly and has broad distribution on many traditional platforms such as Fidelity and TDAmeritrade AMTD.N, has $400 million in assets under management.
 With just six employees, the company is cash-flow positive and developing new products all the time.

 For anyone thinking that sounds like a good target for an acquisition, Hedgeable's chief executive, Michael Kane said, decidedly, "We are not for sale."